Life Is Life (song)

 "Life is Life" is a song by English folk band Noah and the Whale.
 The single served as the third single from the band's third studio album, Last Night on Earth.
 The single was released in the United Kingdom on 8 August 2011.
-It has so far peaked to number 172 on the UK Singles Chart.
+It peaked at number 172 on the UK Singles Chart.

 Music video

 The music video for the song appeared on their YouTube channel on 20 June 2011.